-"How can only one brand of allergy medication work for me?
+"How can only one brand of allergy medication work for me?"

 I'm a 26 year old college student, with seasonal and pet allergies.
 I've tried Claritin, Zyrtec, and several generic brands of antihistamine.
 Despite having similar active ingredients (10mg Loratadine), only AllerClear has any effect at all.
 Is there an explanation for this?

 Sometimes, those binding or inactive ingredients may affect the way the body absorbs and utilizes the active ingredient.
 So it is not at all surprising that you notice a difference in the effectiveness of certain generic medications.
 Another thing is that some people respond differently to the different active ingredients.
 In other words, some people do better with loratidine versus cetirizine or some other medication.
 This is just because of your body's individual chemistry.
 This is not something you should worry about.
 You should just stick always to taking whichever medication (active ingredient and brand name) works best for you.
 As always, you can talk to your primary care doctor if you feel like your allergy symptoms are not under good control.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.